helm/charts/stable/postgresql/README.md

 > Note: you need to substitute the placeholders _[POSTGRESQL_PASSWORD]_, and _[REPLICATION_PASSWORD]_ with the values obtained from instructions in the installation notes.

+## 6.5.4

+In this version, the chart will use PostgreSQL with the Postgis extension included.

 ## 5.0.0